YouTube Launches a New Tool to Help Creators Label AI-Generated Content

 - Permanent suspension from the YouTube Partner Program that allows creators to monetize their videos

-Meanwhile, those videos that are not disclosed by the creator will still receive automated labeling from the platform.
+Meanwhile, videos that are not disclosed by the creator will still receive automated labeling from YouTube.

 What Type of Content Are Exempt from AI Disclosure?